craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Magic / Technology
 Has magic influenced any of these things?
 What about Technology?

 Many of the people of Cenva mInyo are minor Artificers by trade; either in the creation of elvenfiber, the use of automata in otherwise mundane work, or the production and creation of these tools.
-In addition, many people learn a style of magic specifically developed and used to fight against the [[Its Greatness|White Flame]].
+In addition, many people learn a style of magic specifically developed and used to fight against the [[Its Greatness|White Flame]] conceptually referred to as "blackfire magic".

 ### Other Notes
 -